anindameister/jacamo/readme.md

 - extends: inheritance, intro to environment like the black board

+- Java classes are used as templates for defining artifacts,
+- using annotated methods to define artifact operations and predefined methods inherited by Artifact API to work with observable properties
+- and the other artifact mechanisms.
 ![extends: inheritance, intro to environment like the black board](https://github.com/anindameister/jacamo/blob/main/snaps/15.PNG)

 ![extends: inheritance, intro to environment like the black board](https://github.com/anindameister/jacamo/blob/main/snaps/16.PNG)